kappelmann/engaging-large-scale-functional-programming/README.md

 # Engaging, Large-Scale Functional Programming Education in Physical and Virtual Space

+This repository contains the resources of the paper "Engaging, Large-Scale Functional Programming Education in Physical and Virtual Space" published at "Trends in Functional Programming in Education 2021/2022" ([TFPIE 2021/2022](https://wiki.tfpie.science.ru.nl/TFPIE2022)).

-This is a work-in-progress paper about teaching experiences, engagement mechanisms, and (automation) tools to successfully run a functional programming
+The paper reports about teaching experiences, engagement mechanisms, and (automation) tools to successfully run a functional programming